ikreymer/pywb-webrecorder/README.md

 Python Wayback Web Recorder (Archiver)
 ======================================

+This project provides a bare-bones example of how to create a simple web recording and replay system.

 This project demonstrates how to create a simple web recorder tool by combining [pywb](https://github.com/ikreymer/pywb) (python wayback) web archive replay tools and [warcprox](github.com/internetarchive/warcprox) HTTP/S recording WARC proxy.

 For additional reference, please consult the pywb and warcprox docs.

-*For more reference, https://webrecorder.io is a hosted service built using some of the same tools.
-This project provides a bare-bones example of how to create a simple web recorder system*
+*For more reference, https://webrecorder.io is a hosted service built using some of the same tools.*

 Basic Usage
 -----------